mrhigham/minimal-mistakes/_pages/patterns/digital-labels/index.md

 ![Digital labels title](/images/digital-label-title.png)

-The title of the object is consistent from physical object to the digital interface.
+The title of the object is consistent from physical object on the floor (1), to the digital interface’s menu (2) and detail screens (3).
 {: .figcaption}